 You can remove the screw cover with a sharp object.

-After the screw cover removed, glue it somewhere on the bezel so you don’t loose it during the disassembly process.
+After the screw covers removed, glue it somewhere on the bezel so you don’t loose it during the disassembly process.
 The cover has sticky tape on the bottom.

 Remove all screws found under those covers.

-Insert your fingers between the screen bezel and LCD screen and start separating the bezel from the display back cover.
+Insert your fingers under the bezel and start separating the bezel from the display back cover.